 Final Review Verdict

-The Aleader Funky 160 mod a solid performer that looks great and feels good in the hand.
+The Aleader Funky 160 mod a solid performer, is a great looking vape mod that feels good in the hand.

 It works fine in temp control – I used an almost dry build on my Doge III RDA [no overhang at all] and there was the bare minimum of brown banding on the wick.